Capability

 Purpose-Built for Rack Zinc-Nickel

-Across our four facilities and 17 processing lines, zinc-nickel plating is available in both rack and barrel processing methods.
+Across 3 of our facilities and 17 processing lines, zinc-nickel plating is available in rack and barrel processing methods.
 Marsh Plating Willow Run — opened in 2016 specifically to expand the group's rack capacity — was purpose-built around rack zinc-nickel and rack electroless nickel for fasteners, brake components, and the structural hardware that modern automotive and heavy-duty programs depend on.

 Every line is fully automated, with chemical feed systems on most process tanks running on automated control.
-The result is consistent finishing across high volumes, with IATF 16949 process control aligned to the automotive supply chain requirements every program lives by.
+The result is consistent finishing across high volumes, with ISO 9001:2015 process control aligned to the automotive supply chain requirements every program lives by.

 Who Specifies Zinc-Nickel